fireundubh/playwithfire/newworld/hwm.md

 # Definition

 HWM, formally called Rank, defines a range of Gear Scores below and above the HWM/Rank value.

-# Limits

-As of 1.0.3, the only items that can reach 600 GS are:

-- crafted items;
-- gathering sets; and
-- fixed GS items (e.g., named items.)

-There are loot tables whose defined GS ranges extend to 600; however, these loot tables use HWM, which is presently capped at 589, so items belonging to these loot tables cannot actually reach 600 GS.

 # Table